bjatkin/yok/v2/README.md

 ### Commands

 **Yо̄k** treats commands and function calls in the same way.
-Command from the environment must be explicitly imported with `use` at the top of your script.
+Commands from the environment must be explicitly imported with `use` at the top of your script.
-These commands can then be called as if they were functions.
+These commands can then be called just like functions.

 ```yok
 use {